News & Trending Money News

 JJ'Studio/Adobe prepare writing a check

-The best way to avoid a fake check scam is simply to always refuse to deposit checks from strangers.
+The best way to avoid a fake check scam is to always refuse to deposit checks from strangers so you can protect your wealth.

 Never use these checks to pay for gift cards, money orders, wire transfers, or cryptocurrency.
 And if you’re an online seller, never accept checks for more money than the purchase price.